rollbar/rollbar.js/README.md

 ```

 For convenience, the configure method also accepts a second parameter of data to be
-automatically nested under the paylaod key, for example:
+automatically nested under the payload key, for example:

 ```js
 Rollbar.configure({enabled: true, payload: {somekey: 'somevalue'}}, {fingerprint: 'abc123'})